Under the Clean Air Act, certain areas of York have been designated 'Smoke Control' areas.

 Please note: the restrictions within Smoke Control areas do not apply to bonfires.

 The Air Quality (Domestic Solid Fuels Standards) (England) Regulations 2020 have been made under the Environment Act 1995 and place controls on sale of solid fuels (mineral fuels and wood fuels) for domestic use in England.
-Local Authorities are responsible for enforcement of the regulations which will take effect from 1 May 2021.
+Local Authorities are responsible for enforcement of the regulations which came into effect from 1 May 2021.

 The Department for Environment, Food and Rural Affairs (DEFRA) has updated its guidance on the sale of wood, coal and manufactured solid fuels for domestic use in England: